 Don’t drink the tap water

-Again, just take a few simple precautions like choosing stalls that cook the food fresh in front of you and tend to be popular with other locals and tourists, as well as making sure you wash your hands properly and maybe even carry a bottle of hand sanitizer to be sure.
-Follow these tips and you can feel confident enjoying street food in Thailand!
+Again, take a few simple precautions like choosing stalls that cook the food fresh in front of you and tend to be popular with other locals and tourists, as well as making sure you wash your hands properly and maybe even carry a bottle of hand sanitizer to be sure.
+Follow these tips, and you can feel confident enjoying street food in Thailand!

 So how safe is Thailand?
 Thailand is an incredible travel destination - it’s gorgeous, affordable, and great for solo travelers, couples or families.
 As long as you take basic precautions to keep yourself safe and happy, you’ll have an amazing trip!

-Another great way to ensure you have fun and stay safe is to book onto a tour.
+Another great way to ensure you have fun and stay safe is to book a tour.
 All of our tours in Thailand include your own personal driver and tour guide for the day, a friendly local guide who will be happy to show you around their home and share their knowledge with you!
 What better way to experience the wonders of Thailand?

 Thailand closed its borders to foreigners on April 1st.

 Thailand is slowly reopening.
 The country is currently in the fourth phase of its reopening plan.
 Although international travel has not resumed, Thailand is beginning to allow domestic travel.

 The country is working on reopening for international travel.
 Thailand is discussing a plan to open up Phuket to foreign tourists on October 1st - however, visitors must be tested upon arrival, and must restrict their movements to the nearby beaches.